Hoummus or hummus with chickpeas, tahini, and pretty much garlic is an easy recipe for one of the most popular dips in the world.

-I had never heard of it before, never seen in Germany and never really knew what it was.
+I had never heard of it before, never seen it in Germany, and never really knew what it was.
 I bought it because I am always interested in trying new things and because some of my work colleagues used to have it in their lunch box.

-I prefer to cook my own chickpeas for making hummus.
-I know that that is a lengthy process, you have to think about soaking the chickpeas the night before and despite the fact that most chickpea packets state that the chickpeas need about one hour cooking time, they always need more.
+- I prefer to cook my own chickpeas for making hoummus.
+I know that that is a lengthy process, you have to think about soaking the chickpeas the night before and despite the fact that most chickpea packets state that the chickpeas need about one hour of cooking time, they always need more.

 For more information on turmeric and its health benefits, have a look at this article: Health Benefits and Uses For Turmeric Paste.

-- 450 g/ 16 oz cooked chickpeas or 2 cans chickpeas (To cook your chickpeas follow instructions found in the link below)
+- 450 g/ 16 oz cooked chickpeas or 2 cans chickpeas Note 1

-- about 150 ml/ 2/3 cup chickpeas cooking water (or more depending on the preferred consistency)
+- about 150 ml/ ⅔ cup chickpeas cooking water or more depending on the preferred consistency

-- 3-4 garlic cloves, to taste
+- 3-4 garlic cloves to taste

 - 3 tablespoons tahini